-Some have had the experience of being overtaken in a fault, and trapped by the Adversary through some weakness of the fallen human nature: they felt almost disheartened as they approached the throne of the heavenly grace in prayer.
-They had no words for utterance, but merely groaned in spirit to God, "being burdened."
-But the heavenly Father did not insist that they must formulate the petition in exactly proper language before he would hear them: instead graciously answered their heart's desires, he the unexpressed groans of their heart, which sought his forgiveness, his blessing and comfort.
-He answered the unuttered prayers, granted strength and blessing, with a blessed realization of forgiveness.
+Some have the experience of being overtaken in a fault, and trapped by Satan through some weakness of the fallen human nature: they feel almost disheartened as they approach the throne of heavenly grace in prayer.
+They have no words for utterance, but only groan in spirit to God, "being burdened."
+But the heavenly Father does not insist that they must formulate the petition in exactly proper language before he will hear them: instead he graciously answers their heart's desires, the unexpressed groans of their heart, that seek his forgiveness, his blessings and comfort.
+He answers the unuttered prayers, grants strength and blessing, with a blessed sense of forgiveness.

-This is the Apostle's argument in this whole connection, and it will be observed that he sums up the argument by saying, "What shall we say then?
-[In view of the fact that God has made every arrangement on our behalf, ignoring our weaknesses and imperfections, which are contrary to our wills, and not reckoning them as our deeds-and ignoring the lameness of our petitions, and our inability to express our desire, and on the contrary, making arrangements to bless us according to the spirit of our minds, as we are unable even to give utterance to our groans in our imperfect prayers, we will conclude-] If God be [thus] for us, who can be against us?"
-Verse 31
+This is the Apostle's argument here, and it will be observed that he sums up the argument by saying, "What shall we say then?
+[In view of the fact that God has made every arrangement on our behalf, ignoring our weaknesses and imperfections, that are contrary to our wills, and not reckoning them as our deeds, and

+290 ignoring the lameness of our petitions, and our inability to express our desire, and on the contrary, making arrangements to bless us according to the spirit of our minds, as we are unable even to give utterance to our groans in our imperfect prayers, we will conclude-] If God be [thus] for us, who can be against us?"-v.
+31.